Senior center is selling Valentine’s Sweet Treats - Times Gazette

-Still unable to host its usual fundraisers due to COVID-19, the Highland County Senior Citizens Center will be selling a variety of treats for Valentine’s Day.
+Still unable to host its usual fundraisers due to COVID-19, the Highland County Senior Citizens Center is selling a variety of treats for Valentine’s Day.

 The treats include a dozen chocolate-covered strawberries with chocolate-dipped pretzels, hot chocolate bombs, a Cowboy Snowman Gift Set, and a limited number of Cincinnati Bengals hot chocolate bombs.